jonperk318/machine-learning-analysis-of-hyperspectral-data/README.md

 ## Installation and Usage

+**The .h5py hyperspectral datasets are not publicly available at this time as they have not yet been published.
+However, when they are published, they will be included in this repository.**

 The Jupyter Notebooks in this project require Python version 3.12.2 or later.

 Create a new virtual environment and clone the repository with `git clone https://github.com/jonperk318/machine-learning-analysis-of-hyperspectral-data`.